TexasInstruments/ti-wisunfan-pyspinel/README.md

 #### ping

 Send an ICMPv6 Echo Request.
+Prints the received ping response.
+Key in Enter to get the command prompt back, if needed.

 ```bash
 spinel-cli > ping fd00:7283:7e00:0:212:4b00:1ca1:9463